qlands/FormShare/README.md

 # Edit the file /opt/formshare/config/development.ini and disable all plug-ins
 sudo nano /opt/formshare/config/development.ini

-# Download the new version of formShare.
+# Download the new version of FormShare.
 Replace X for the version you want to use
 cd /opt
 sudo git clone https://github.com/qlands/FormShare.git -b stable-2.X formshare_2.X_source